Robots4Sustainability/eddie_description/README.md

-# Freddy Description
+# Eddie Description

-Robot description for the freddy robot in form of URDF files, controllers and meshes.
+Robot description for the eddie robot in form of URDF files, controllers and meshes.
 Gripper not added.

 ## Environment